RichiH/vcsh/README.md

 # Introduction

-[vcsh][vcsh] allows you to maintain several git repositories in one single directory.
+[vcsh][vcsh] allows you to maintain several Git repositories in one single directory.
 They all maintain their working trees without clobbering each other or interfering otherwise.
-By default, all git repositories maintained via `vcsh` are stored in `$HOME` but you can override this setting if you want to.
+By default, all Git repositories maintained via `vcsh` store the actual files in `$HOME` but you can override this setting if you want to.
 All this means that you can have one repository per application or application family, i.e. `zsh`, `vim`, `ssh`, etc. This, in turn, allows you to clone custom sets of configurations onto different machines or even for different